micahwoods/micahwoods.github.io/_posts/2020-02-26-asking-the-right-questions.md

 tags: [article, greenkeeping, turfreads, carbon, organic matter]
 ---

 Here's another interesting article I came across recently.
-Dr. Carrow wrote in the October 1993 issue of *GCM* an article with the title [Eight questions to ask: evaluating soil and turf conditioners](http://tic.msu.edu/tgif/flink?recno=29197).
+Dr. Carrow wrote an article in the October 1993 issue of *GCM* with the title [Eight questions to ask: evaluating soil and turf conditioners](http://tic.msu.edu/tgif/flink?recno=29197).
 The article is about products, and deciding if they are required.
-It has plenty of examples.
+It includes plenty of examples.

 The very first question, Dr. Carrow wrote, should be "Is this product needed in my situation?"
 He uses the example of humic acid.